sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 the build by updating this Dockerfile.
 Because cloning is done in the Dockerfile, it would not be reasonable to store this in VCS.
 Therefore, we have store all build logic in a centralized location.
-While some CI software takes this approach, we believe that storing build logic in VCS improves repeatability.
+While some CI software takes this approach, I believe that storing build logic in VCS improves repeatability.

 Finally, docker build will cache each instruction.
 We will only clone the source code the first time we run this job.
 We could address this shortcoming by either disabling the docker cache entirely, or adding another build argument `COMMIT_ID`.

-Multi-stage build give us a truly adhoc CI process.
+Multi-stage builds give us a truly adhoc CI process.
 Even so, this could be useful in contexts where a minimal system is desired.
-At the very least,

 We could overcome many of these shortcomings by adding more build arguments.
-Instead, we elect to take another approach entirely.
+Instead, we elect to take another approach.

 ## Orchestrating a Build Across Multiple Containers
 While Docker build gave us a good starting point, it lacked the flexibility to